genome/ptero-apis/auth.md

     - Response body is a JSON dictionary with the following parameters:
         - `user_roles`
             - A list of roles associated with the `access_token`.

 Error:

+- HTTP 401 (Unauthenticated)
+    - Includes the header `WWW-Authenticate: Basic`.
+- HTTP 403 (Not Authorized)
+    - possible causes:
+        - `access_token` is not associated with the requesting client
+        - token is expired
+- HTTP 404 (Not Found)
+    - no such token

+### POST /represents
+Allows clients to check whether an access token can "represent" another user.
+Requires [HTTP Basic authentication][3] of the client.
+This can be used, for example, to determine whether shell command can be run as a particular user.

+The request body is a JSON dictionary with the following parameters:

+- `access_token`
+    - The Bearer token that is the subject of the query.
+- `represented_user`
+    - The name of the user that is the subject of the query.

+Success:

+- HTTP 200 (OK)
+    - The `access_token` can represent the user.

+Error: